 So perhaps you won’t be that surprised to hear that the Horizon Club Lounge is where this stopover story starts.
 My mum’s has gone missing!
 Her flight from the UK was delayed but no sign of her.
 The lovely lounge staff are trying to work out what has happened.
 Fortunately our personal chauffeur, Dawin from Transfer BKK is waiting for her at gate 2, and is giving me regular updates.
 Between them both, miracles happen and mum arrives, minus her suitcases which have been lost.
 Another service tick for the lounge staff who over the next 24hrs follow up with airline and airport to ensure that mum doesn’t need to walk around the city in my inappropriately worded T Shirt or hot pants (not that I own hotpants mind you…)

 Our rooms are grown up and gorgeous.
-We are both too old to share, so we opt for a one bedroom ‘Executive Suite’ 1135 which is at the end of a soft carpeted hallway.
+We opt for a one bedroom ‘Executive Suite’ 1135 which is at the end of a soft carpeted hallway.
 The door opens into a seperate living area with a large sofa along one wall, bucket chairs, walnut side tables, work desk and 2 floor to ceiling windows.
-It provides a sanctuary for chats, Netflix catchups and the “what shall I wear” dilemmas.
+It provides a sanctuary for chats, Netflix catchups and the “what shall I do now” dilemmas.
 Welcome notes, chocolates and a bowl of fruit greet us.
-Mum very confused with “the pink spikey one” which could be used as a muscle mate (dragon fruit btw).
-It’s all techy buttons for this n’ that controlling blinds, curtains and lights.
 Even the bathroom with its box of tricks has a TV over the bath!
 Next door ‘Deluxe River View’ room 1134 is more intimate, but what we lose in lounge, we make up for in chaise lounge with views onto the river.
 We booked this room via Hotels.com.
 A few days later, we find a better deal on another site (what?
 Noooooo) so we test out Hotels.com price promise and within 24hours, we are credited with value towards our next booking (yay!).
 Plus, if we collect 10 nights we are rewarded with one free.
 As if we need another reason to stay?

 Day 1 Shopping in BKK